[Music/Culture] Morena Leraba

 Introducing our new resident creative: The mysterious and captivating Morena Leraba.
 A Mosotho shepherd, musician, singer, poet and writer from Lesotho, the landlocked "Kingdom in the Sky" of Southern Africa.

-Psychic Garden first crossed paths with Morena Leraba in early 2018 during the recording sessions for Africa Express' electronic-fusion album EGOLI, a seven day musical residency workshop hosted in Johannesburg, South Africa, which included over thirty talented musicians and producers assembled from across Africa and the West.
+Psychic Garden first crossed paths with Morena Leraba back in early 2018 during the recording sessions for Africa Express' electronic-fusion album EGOLI, a seven day musical residency workshop hosted in Johannesburg, South Africa, which included over thirty talented musicians and producers assembled from across Africa and the West.
 The aim of the project was for everyone to collaborate and record an album in just seven days.
 The full 35 minute documentary of this AE musical residency can be viewed here.

 The character of Morena Leraba is still a puzzling enigma in Lesotho, many people in South Africa cannot connect the dots about who this mysterious Famo musician from the mountains is, and how he's managed to tour the world with a 7-piece live band without having his own full-length album.

-Since establishing himself over six years ago, it's only taken a handful of striking collaborations, singles and live shows to illuminate this talented artist on the cultural radar, leading him to perform live on stage at big festivals in Norway, France, England and Cape Town.
-Now in 2020, after a recent signing to the Black Major music label, the future is looking brighter than ever for the Shepherd King of Lesotho Electronica, with his album currently in development and a debut EP expected in 2021.
+Since establishing himself over six years ago, it's only taken a handful of striking collaborations, singles, and live show performances to illuminate this talented artist on the cultural radar, leading him to perform live on stage at big festivals in Norway, France, England and Cape Town.
+Now in 2020, after a recent signing to the Black Major music label, the future is looking bright for the Shepherd King of Lesotho Electronica, with his album currently in development and a debut EP expected in 2021.

 Please enjoy our exclusive in-depth interview with Morena Leraba below.
 Comprised from six hours of phone conversations.
 We spoke with this enigmatic artist to explore his humble musical beginnings, his creative influences, musical collaborations, cultural history, plans for his upcoming album and how he went from the rural villages to touring the world stage.